openshift-cs/rosaworkshop/rosa-workshop/ostoy/5-healthcheck.md

 ![Splitscreen](images/5-ostoy-splitscreen.png)

-But if the screen is too small or that just won't work, then open the OSToy application in another tab so you can quickly switch to OpenShift Web Console once you click the button.
+But if the screen is too small or that just won't work, then open the OSToy application in another tab so you can quickly switch to OpenShift Web Console once you click the buttons in our app.
 To get to this deployment in the OpenShift Web Console go to:

-*Workloads* > *Deployments* > *ostoy-frontend* > *Pods*
+*Workloads* > *Pods* > *"OSToy" project*

 ![Deploy Num](images/5-ostoy-deployview.png)